 - Manage stress levels – the body produces cortisol in response to stress and cortisol works by increasing our blood sugar to be able to respond to the stress.
 Again, this increased blood sugar can impact the integrity of our blood vessels, particularly if the stress is ongoing.

-- Sleep well – sleeping soundly for 7-8 hours a night can help us to cope with stress during the day and to make healthy eating choices, as we do not feel the need to reach for the sugar and caffeine to keep going.
+- Sleep well – sleeping soundly for 7-8 hours a night can help us to cope with stress during the day and to make healthy eating choices, as we do not feel the need to reach for sugar and caffeine to keep going.

 - Avoid smoking and alcohol as much as possible.

-- Maintain a healthy weight – supporting your body’s ability to digest and absorb nutrients and to detoxify harmful substances can help to maintain a healthy weight – again, gut health is key.
+- Maintain a healthy weight – supporting your body’s ability to digest and absorb nutrients and detoxify harmful substances can help to maintain a healthy weight – again, gut health is key.

 Want to know more?